JohnvadL/BorderLauncher/README.md

 ## screenshots
 Users can choose to change some, all or individual icons to be the color they want

-Icons after processing             |  Coloring all icons         |  Batch coloring :-------------------------:|:-------------------------:|:-------------------------:
+Icons after processing             |  Coloring all icons         |  Individual coloring :-------------------------:|:-------------------------:|:-------------------------:
 ![](./screen1.jpg)       |  ![](./screen2.jpg)       | ![](./screen3.jpg) |